Undergraduate Certificate in History of Art

 If you would like an informal discussion on academic matters before making your application you may contact Dr Janina Ramirez - firstname.lastname@example.org

 How to apply

 Use the apply link on this page to download the application form.
 You should complete this and submit it, together with (i) a reference and (ii) additional materials: a statement of 300 words outlining your previous experience of the subject (if any) and your reasons for wishing to enrol on the course.

 If possible, your referee should be a person who can comment on your academic ability and background, but where this is not appropriate, you should name a referee who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.

 Please read carefully the instructions on the reference form.
 When you have received your reference, return the sealed envelope with your application form and additional material, by 4:00pm on Thursday 19 January 2017:

 Oxford OX1 2JA

 Please do not leave it too late to contact us.
-Late applications may be considered by the Director of Studies if places are still available on the course.
+Late applications may be considered by the Course Director if places are still available on the course.
 Short-listed applicants will be invited for interview.
-Interviews will take place at Rewley House in mid/late July and early September 2015.
-If necessary, alternative arrangements will be made for applicants unavailable on the scheduled dates.
 The final decision on entry to the course rests with OUDCE.